TheManOfTeel/TheManOfTeel/README.md

 - 👋 Hi, I’m @TheManOfTeel
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning web delopment with the Angular framework, a C# backend, and SQL server
+- 🌱 I’m currently learning web delopment with an Angular framework, a C# backend, and a SQL server
 - 💞️ I’m looking to collaborate on web applications that benefit a broad audience
-- 📫 How to reach me - message me on LinkedIn
+- 📫 How to reach me - message me via LinkedIn

 <!---
 TheManOfTeel/TheManOfTeel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.